notmuch/notmuch/doc/notmuch-emacs.rst

 individual tag defined in the database.
 This can be controlled via the following variables.

-:index:`notmuch-hello-tag-list-make-query`
+.. emacsvar:: notmuch-hello-tag-list-make-query

     Control how to construct a search (“virtual folder”) from a given tag.

-:index:`notmuch-hello-hide-tags`
+.. emacsvar:: notmuch-hello-hide-tags

     Which tags not to display at all.

-:index:`notmuch-column-control`
-    Controls the number of columns for displaying saved-searches/tags

 .. _notmuch-search: